puppetlabs/puppet-specifications/tasks/README.md

 ## Task execution

 If the task has multiple implementation files, the `implementations` field of the metadata is used to determine which implementation is suitable for the target.
 Each implementation can specify `requirements`, which is an array of the required "features" to use that implementation.
-The available features are defined by the task runner.

 If the task has a single implementation file and doesn't use the `implementations` field, that implementation will be used on every target.